Aircon Regas: What You Need To Know

 The pipes are also copper and far stronger.
 So are the seals.
 Even though you can expect to see some wear and tear after about five years, there’s far more stability for the refrigerant.

 You might need air conditioner regas services when your system has suffered a refrigerant gas leak and it’s blowing hot air when you want cool air.
-Don’t leave it to the last moment before summer hits.
+Don’t leave it to the last moment, fix it before summer hits.

 The Phase Out of Refrigerant R22